 Here is how we help our kids sleep when they have a stuffy nose (and what we do to prevent colds!)

-- Use a humidifier.
 Ideal relative humidity level for wellness is between 40% and 60%, so we use Vicks cool and warm mist humidifiers to reach those levels.
-This can reduce the survival of flu viruses on surfaces and in the air – and increase your wellness all year round.
-Humidifiers are great to temporary relief of cough and congestion, so I use one in the kids’ rooms.
+This can reduce the survival of flu viruses on surfaces and in the air.
+It can also increase your wellness all year round.
+Humidifiers are great for temporary relief of cough and congestion, so I use one in the kids’ rooms.

 Do you want to win this care package?